Fiz-Buz/FizzBuzz_Netflix_Clone/README.md

-# This website is a simulation of netflix website developed using EJS, CSS, Javascript, NodeJS, Express, Passport and MongoDB.
+# This project is a simulation of netflix website developed using EJS, CSS, Javascript, NodeJS, Express, Passport and MongoDB.

-The project is live at : https://fizzbuzz-netflix-clone.herokuapp.com/
+## The project is live at : https://fizzbuzz-netflix-clone.herokuapp.com/

+## Workflow

+### Step-1: Sign Up

+### Step-2: Sign In

+### Step-3: Enjoy!!!